• Skip to primary navigation

 The third component in the Memphis CIT training model is for officers and mental health systems to have a coordinated response that teaches first responders where to bring an individual with mental illness for crisis support.
 These facilities are used as a pre-jail stop to help divert the individual into the civil treatment system rather than a criminal arrest.

-A 2019 journal discusses the concerns surrounding the CIT training model and that the widespread adoption of this method, rather than exploring other options, could cause some key areas of crisis response to be overlooked.
+A 2019 journal article discusses the concerns surrounding the CIT training model and that the widespread adoption of this method, rather than exploring other options, could cause some key areas of crisis response to be overlooked.
 The journal also touches on the issue of diverting PMIs from jail into civil treatment and the potential strain this could place on other aspects of the mental health system, despite the fact that it helps free up police budgets.

 Overall, studies suggest that crisis responder teams who undergo CIT training are less likely to arrest PMIs than those who don’t receive this specialized crisis intervention training.